 In-person Interpretation: In-person or on-site medical interpretation requires the interpreter to be present at the location where the service is to be carried out.
 It is arguably the most accurate method.
-Having someone present in person inspires more confidence in patients, and the interpreter can pick up on expressions and other nonverbal cues which aid the information exchange.
+Having someone present inspires more confidence in patients, and the interpreter can pick up on expressions and other nonverbal cues that aid the information exchange.

 This method is best used in high-anxiety settings like hospitals.

-Phone Interpretation: Over the phone, medical interpretation is a fast and easy option when multiple people need to communicate and can’t meet in person.
-Whether a conversation takes place in the same room or across continents, a medical interpreter can assist in communication just by being on the line.
+Phone Interpretation: Over the phone interpretation is a fast and easy option when multiple people need to communicate and can’t meet in person.
+Whether a conversation occurs in the same room or across continents, a medical interpreter can assist in communication by being on the line.

-This is a suitable option for most situations, and a great one for patients that are being tested, diagnosed or treated for highly infectious illnesses which require the patients to be quarantined or in isolation.
+This is a suitable option for most situations and a great one for patients being tested, diagnosed, or treated for highly infectious illnesses requiring the patients to be quarantined or in isolation.

 Different modes of medical interpretation